broxeph/djangalex/README.md

 # Huh?
 If you're reading this, you're reading the README.md.
 # To do
-- Vertically center, locally host logo images
+- Locally host logo images
 - Dynamically populate quote, adjectives
+- Add favicon
+- Setup Bootstrap